Does Entity Abstraction Help Generative Transformers Reason?: Experiments

 Similarly to HotpotQA, because the official test set is not public, we used the official validation set as our test set to compare our models and fine-tuned a \texttt{T5-small} model on 90\% of the training set while keeping the remaining 10\% as our custom validation set for early stopping.
 We trained one model for each of the 5 different strategies presented in Section~\ref{sec:abstraction-strategies}, in addition to a baseline model fine-tuned without any abstraction knowledge.

-Table~\ref{tab:hotpot-coqa_results} (right) shows the exact match (EM) and F1 score on our test set.
-Although by a small margin, we can see that the best model is again the abstraction aware \texttt{dec-loss} model (trained to predict both the answer and the input in its abstract form) with an F1 score of 74.8\% against 74.4\% for the baseline.
+Table~\ref{tab:coqa_results} shows the exact match and F1 score on our test set.
+Although by a small margin, we can see that the best of our model is again the abstraction aware \texttt{dec-loss} model (trained to predict both the answer and the input in its abstract form) with an F1 score of 74.9\% against 74.4\% for the baseline (``no abstraction'' row).
 The baseline model is quite strong already and the benefit of abstraction is questionable in this case.
+We further discuss this result in the following section.
 As in previous experiments, the worst performing model is \texttt{emb-cat} and one of the best is the \texttt{enc-sum} model (after \texttt{dec-loss} in this case).

+In an effort to contextualize these results, we note that our models performance is better than DrQA + seq2seq with copy attention \citep{reddy2019coqa} and BiDAF++ \citep{yatskar2018coqabidaf} with an F1 score of 67.0 and 71.6 respectively.
+The next closest model in the CoQA leaderboard is the FlowQA model \citep{huang2018flowqaCOQALead2} with an F1 score of 76.3.
+At the time of writing, the SOTA model on CoQA is RoBERTa+AT+KD \citep{ju2019technicalCOQALead1} with an F1 score of 90.9.
+We note however that the test data in our setting is slightly different, so these are not perfectly comparable results.
+In addition, we are more interested in evaluating the effect of entity abstraction by comparing our model variants.